redaranj/exchange-new/support-DSX.md

 We strive to support providers for travel, accommodations, and other fees associated with DSX-related engagements.
 Your donation today helps us continue to provide this crucial service.

-Note: Your donation is tax-deductible and will be processed by Internet Systems Consortium, our fiscal sponsor and a 501(c)(3) nonprofit.
+Note: Your donation will be processed by Internet Systems Consortium, our fiscal sponsor.
+Internet Systems Consortium is a not-for-profit 501(c)(3) entity which develops and maintains BIND, ISC DHCP and Kea open source software and exists to support the Internet.
+Their Federal Tax ID is 20-0141248.
+Your donation may be tax deductible.

 <form action="/your-server-side-code" method="POST">
   <script